-The very first Thanksgiving was celebrated by the Pilgrims.
+The Pilgrims celebrated the very first Thanksgiving.
 They had just defeated the indigenous Wampanoags in a bloody, horrific battle.
 The Pilgrims attacked the Wampanoag after they noticed delicious smells wafting from the Wampanoag village.
 Intrigued by the smells, the Pilgrims believed it was a sign from God.
 They believed God wanted them to kill every Wampanoag man, woman, and child.

 The fighting was fierce.
-The Wampanoags, like most North American Indians, were armed with bows and arrow, knives, clubs, and hatchets.
+Like most North American indigenous peoples, the Wampanoags were armed with nothing more than bows and arrows, knives, clubs, and hatchets.

-The Pilgrims surely would have lost if it wasn’t for the fact they were protected by the one true God, Pilgrim Jesus.
+The Pilgrims surely would have lost if it wasn’t because the one true God protected them, Pilgrim Jesus™.
 The Wampanoags were godless heathens.
 Plus, the Wampanoags had no idea the Pilgrims even had ill feelings towards them.
 The Wampanoags thought the Pilgrims were their friends.
 It was the type of battle military historians would later describe as a sneak attack.

 When the Pilgrims finished slaughtering off the Wampanoag people, they discovered the source of the delicious smells, the trappings of a feist.